How To Live With A Dysfunctional Family

 In a dysfunctional family, there may be persistent patterns of conflict or instability.

 It is essential to acknowledge that there are different levels of dysfunctionality.
-Some families may be strong but have minor levels of dysfunction.
+Some families may be strong but have minor levels of family dysfunction.
 For example, the siblings may occasionally fight, or the parent overreacts to a situation.
 In extreme examples, a parent may have an untreated mental illness or a substance use disorder significantly affecting the family dynamic.

 What can cause a family to be dysfunctional?